gintonicai/documentation/mvp/distillery-subchain-guide/faq.md

 Don't see your question here?
 Our community is always ready to help!
 Head over to our \[Community Forum]\(https://community.gintonic.ai) or \[Discord Channel]\(https://discord.gg/gintonic) to ask. \{% endhint }

-Remember, the world of decentralized AI is constantly evolving, and so is Gintonic.
+Remember, the world of decentralized AI is constantly evolving, and so is gintonic.
 Keep an eye on our official channels for the latest updates and new opportunities in the ecosystem.
 Happy distilling!